Mitch Hill

-Mitch Hill in an American college baseball coach, currently serving as head coach of the Martin Methodist College RedHawks program.
+Mitch Hill in an American college baseball coach, currently serving as head coach of the UT Southern RedHawks program.
 He was named the head coach of the Alabama A&M Bulldogs baseball program that position prior to the 2014 season.

 Hill was a pitcher for North Alabama.
 He then served as a graduate assistant with the Lions for three years, handling recruiting and administrative duties.
 After three years in that position, he then spent a single year each assisting at Bevill State and Motlow State.
 In his year at Bevill State, he assembled a top three Alabama recruiting class, only to see the athletic program discontinued, leaving athletes in the lurch.
 In 2013, he moved to Alabama A&M as an assistant, again responsible for recruiting.
 Hill succeeded Michael Tompkins in July 2013.

 On June 25, 2018, Hill resigned from his position at Alabama A&M and accepted the head coaching job at Martin Methodist College.